You just poured everything you had into an epic piece of content.

 You toiled over the perfect way to organize and present the information.

-You figured out how to get all the info out while sounding smart and – dare I say it – engaging and entertaining.
+You figured out how to get all the info out while sounding smart and – dare I say it – engaging, unique and entertaining.

 It was a freaking hard job, and you’re proud of the results.

 After all that work, you want to make sure it gets seen by as much of your target audience as possible.

 That means doing just more than the bare minimum when it comes to distributing your content.
 That won’t work if you want your work to have lasting results.

 Instead, you need a long-term content promotion plan and a content distribution strategy that includes driving traffic to your post right away, and laying the groundwork for future traffic.

 So we rounded up a few blog post distribution ideas you (hopefully) haven’t already read about 15 times this month.

 They’re simple, they’re staples, and they’re effective.
 But for some reason, they don’t always get the love that other promotion tactics do.

 Let’s get started.